Artists from the Edge

-Artist of the Month, presents a monthly artist profile.
+Artist From The Edge presents an artist profile.
 You are likely to have heard of some artists, others may be new to you.
 Their art encourages us to reflect on the nature of art and the world we are living in.

 Radical Women Artists.
 In this exhibition, the work of Frida Kahlo, Paula Rego, Turner Prize winner, Lubaina Himid, photographer Ingrid Pollard and multi-media artist Lisa Reihana are featured.

 Impressionism has always been popular among art gallery visitors.
 But are we seeing the full picture of the images they painted in the 1870s around Paris at the time of the Paris Commune?

 Paintings from the National Gallery's Renaissance collection are explored within a broad social context.

 The discussions of well known English Landscape Painters from the 18th and 19th centuries turn many assumptions about Gainsborough, Constable, Stubbs and Turner on their head.
 These paintings are drawn from the collections in Tate Britain and the National Gallery, London.

 Art for Change explores how artists over the years have directly or indirectly addressed major political and social issues.